Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/spring3-samples/cosmos-multi-database-single-account/README.md

 ---

 # Using Azure Cosmos DB by Spring Data in Spring Boot Application - Multi Database and Single Account
+* This sample only work with Spring Boot 3
 This guide demonstrates how to use Azure Cosmos DB via `azure-spring-data-cosmos` to store data in and retrieve data from your Azure Cosmos DB.

 ## What You Will Build